 The recipe is called Forgotten Cookies, but these little jewels are much more than a cookie.
 They’re tiny little meringes full of chocolate chips and pecans, each just bursting with flavor.
 These little morsels have a delightfully crunchy exterior that instantly melts in your mouth followed by that classic combination of chocolate and pecans.
 What a delight to serve for a light dessert or simply enjoy with a glass of wine or cup of coffee!

 Beat egg whites and salt until frothy.
 Add sugar gradually, while continuing to beat until stiff.

 Add the vanilla, chocolate chips and pecans.
 (Note: I used a clear vanilla extract so that the meringue would stay as white as possible, but you can use whatever you have on hand.)
-Fold in the chocolate chips and pecans.

 Drop by teaspoons on foil covered baking sheets.
 Place in the preheated oven and then turn the oven off.
 Leave the cookies in the oven overnight.
 Do not open the oven door.